 Cannabidiol (CBD) has attracted a lot of attention in recent years due to its health benefits.
 It is used to relieve ailments such as chronic pain, anxiety and sleep disorders.

-In many countries, including Germany, the possession and consumption of products containing THC is regulated, while products containing CBD are legally available as long as their THC content is below a certain limit.
-These different legal regulations reflect the different areas of application and risks of the two substances.
+In many countries the possession and consumption of products containing THC is regulated, while products containing CBD might be legally available as long as their THC content is below a certain limit.
+These different legal regulations reflect the different areas of application and risks of the two substances. |

 The production of CBD takes place in a multi-stage process.
 First, hemp plants containing CBD are grown under controlled conditions.
 After harvesting, the plants are dried and crushed to extract the CBD-containing parts.